Knotx/knotx-fragments-chrome-extension/README.md

     │   ├── fragments: [] // list of fragments
     │   ├── url: "https://example.com // page url
     │   ├── sidebarExpanded: true // side panel expanded switch
-    │   └── renderedGraph: null // id of currently selected fragment └── 110:
+    │   └── renderedGraph: null // id of the currently selected fragment └── 110:
         └── ...
 ```

-The pageData item is create on page load and destroy on page close.
-We create item for all active pages.
-If page doesn't use Knot.x , fragments propertie is empty.
+The pageData item is created on page load and destroy on page close.
+We create an item for all active pages.
+If the page doesn't use Knot.x , fragments property is empty.

 ## Contributors